 Exogenous ketones are available either as a salt or ester form and are very popular in the keto community.

-However, there is little evidence to suggest that exogenous ketone supplements are efficacious in any way for fat loss.
+However, the evidence to suggest that exogenous ketone supplements are efficacious in increasing fat loss is still lacking.
 On the contrary, the current understanding is that they likely inhibit fat burning.

 The human body has a complex array of feedback mechanisms that allow it to efficiently manage and regulate metabolism.